lsst-dm/dmtn-208/index.rst

   - Range, specified as a pair of minimum and maximum ra values and a pair of minimum and maximum dec values, in ICRS, as doubles.
     The minimums may be ``-Inf`` and/or the maximums may be ``+Inf`` to indicate an unbounded range extending to the boundaries of the image.

-The semantics of multiple data IDs and multiple filters are combinatoric: in other words, the requested output is one cutout for each combination of data ID and filter.
+The semantics of multiple data IDs and multiple stencils are combinatoric: in other words, the requested output is one cutout for each combination of data ID and stencil
-So two data IDs and a set of filters consisting of two circles and one polygon would produce six cutouts: two circles and one polygon on both of the two data IDs.
+So two data IDs and a set of stencils consisting of two circles and one polygon would produce six cutouts: two circles and one polygon on both of the two data IDs.

-Polygon is optional in our formal requirements, but range filters cannot be advertised with an IVOA capability unless we implement polygons, so it would be good if we could do so.
+Polygon is optional in our formal requirements, but range stencils cannot be advertised with an IVOA capability unless we implement polygons, so it would be good if we could do so.

 We expect, in the future, to allow the client to also specify the output image format and thus request a JPEG image (or whatever else makes sense).
 But for the initial implementation we need only support FITS output.